-The vxdisksetup command gives the error message Attribute unrecognized when the old_layout attribute is used to make a disk into a VxVM controlled disk.
-The old_layout attribute is no longer supported.
+The old_layout attribute is no longer supported when the vxdisksetup command is used to make a disk into a VxVM controlled disk.
 Use the noreserve attribute instead.
 [121258]

 Using vxvol and vxmend with layered volumes

 The vxvol and vxmend commands do not handle layered volumes very well.
 When vxmend is executed on the top level volume to change the state of a volume, it is executed only on the top level volume; the change is not propagated to the lower level volumes.
 As a result, the volume states can become inconsistent and a subsequent vxvol init command might fail.